onera/paradigm/doc/sphinx/source/user_manual/partitioning/extract_part.rst

         Finally, we transfer fields from the initial mesh to the extraction.

-        Let's create a dummy field.
+        Let's create a dummy field ...

         .. figure:: ../../../../../doc/images/extract_part/03_initial_field.png
           :width: 200